tylerevans/node-boilerplate/README.md

 	<li>Jade Templating Engine</li>
 </ul>

-<p>All classes have been generalised and validated.
+<p style='color:#444;'>All classes have been generalised and validated.
 You will be required to replace specific parameters (eg: Facebook Application ID) with your specific ID.</p>